henryhale/unit.js/README.md

 Define state and components once, reuse them wherever.

+>Note: ⚠️ This project is still under development.

 ## Key Features

 - [x] **Focus on Simplicity**: Unit.js embraces simplicity as a core principle, making it easy for developers to create and manage UI components effortlessly.